-Limited warranties will be transferred to a subsequent purchaser of the boat if:
+For 1995 and later hull numbers, the limited warranties will be transferred to a subsequent purchaser of the boat if:

-- (1) The subsequent purchaser gives Hunter written notice of transfer of ownership within thirty (30) days of the transfer. - (2) The notice shall include the name, address and telephone number of the subsequent purchaser, the date of purchase, the hull number, and the name of the seller of the boat.
+- (1) A notice of the transfer of ownership of the boat is given by the subsequent purchaser in writing to Hunter within thirty (30) days of the transfer. - (2) The notice shall include the name, address and telephone number of the subsequent purchaser, the date of purchase, the hull number and the name of the seller of the boat.

-Hunter will mail notice of expiration dates of the limited warranties to the subsequent owner.
-The transfer of the ownership of the will not extend the expiration dates of the limited warranties.
+Hunter will mail to the subsequent purchaser notice of the expiration dates of the limited warranties. (see form letter, attached) The transfer of the ownership of the boat will not extend the expiration dates of the limited warranties.